Doguinho311/colorz-c/README.md

 # colorz-c
 A k-means algorithm to create palletes, made for fun and for learning C.

-The algorithms creates a random seed on the image and 17, for now, other cluster points based on the most "distance" on RGB-spectrum between this point and the previous ones.
+The algorithms creates a random seed on the image and 17 more other cluster points based on the most "distance" on RGB-spectrum between this point and the previous ones while ignoring really bright or really dark points.

 Then applies the k-means clusttering algorithm until it does reach the target point within a 1e-18 margin.